Fire Sprinkler Water Storage Tank Installation

 Concrete Water Storage Tanks

-Concrete tanks are a safe, long-lasting solution for customers looking to store water for fire protection and potable water.
+Concrete tanks are a safe, more long-lasting solution for customers looking to store water for fire protection and potable water.
 Modular scalable systems are installed underground to provide capacities from 2,500 to 24,000 gallons.
-Our concrete water storage tanks are readily available and locally made which reduces shipping costs.
+All of our concrete water storage containers are readily available and locally made which reduces shipping costs.
 The benefits of concrete are durability and high breaking strength.
-Liners can be added to meet potable water requirements in your area.
-Regular cleaning is recommended for unlined potable water tanks, due to the porous surface, but underground tanks can remain in service during cleaning by using robotic technology.
+Area potable water tank requirements can be met by adding liners.
+Regular cleaning is recommended for unlined potable water containers, due to the porous surface, but underground tanks can remain in service during cleaning by using robotic technology.

 Contact CommTank today for expert water storage tank installations in Massachusetts and New Hampshire: 1-800-628-8260